 Whatever material you decide on, there’s a good chance that these days, it’ll mean purchasing floating floors.
-A floating floor (which actually refers to the method of installing the floor rather than the floor itself) doesn’t need to be secured to a subfloor and can often be installed over existing surfaces.
+As you may or may not know, a “floating floor” actually refers to an installation method, rather than the floor itself.
+A floating floor doesn’t need to be secured to a subfloor (and “what is subflooring“, you ask?) and can often be installed over existing surfaces.

-However, this installation method, like all others, comes with its own unique set of pros and cons.
-Use this guide to explore the advantages and disadvantages of floating floors, and to determine whether this is the right method for you!
+But as we all know, there pros and cons of floating floors.
+And that, friend, is why we’re here today.
+Use this guide to explore the advantages and disadvantages of floating floors, and to determine whether this is the right method for you.

 Like we said, the term “floating floors” actually refers to a type of installation rather than the flooring material itself.